bitmakerla/estela/docs/bitmaker_entrypoint/index.md

 This field is required since Bitmaker Cloud uses Kafka to handle the data pipeline.

 ### `KAFKA_ADVERTISED_PORT` (Required)

-The port of the Kafka advertised listeners, default value: 9092.
+The port of the Kafka advertised listeners.
+Default value: `9092`.